DrTom/MicroWebSrv2/README.md

         | .ico               | image/x-icon           |

         > It is possible to add new MIME types globally by calling [**MicroWebSrv2.AddMimeType**](#mws2-addmimetype) static method.
+        >

+        ---

+      <a name="pre-compression"></a>
+      - ### Pre-compression and content-encoding

+        Microcontrollers mostly provide very little file space which limits the size of static files.
+The size of CSS and JS assets can be reduced to about 1/10 by pre-compression with the brotli or a little less with gzip compression.

+        If for example a file `site.js` is requested and a compressed file `site.js.gzip` is stored within the `RootPath` the server will send the compressed file and set the content-encoding header propertly.
+The same works with brotli compression, i.g. `site.js.br`.

+        This mechanism is technically not quite correct since we do not (and can not) honor the "Accept-Encoding" request header.
+However, practially all but leagcy browsers like IE6 support `gzip` encoding.
+        Most of the newer ones support brotli which gives about 10% more compression.

+        If you have no need for this feature do not pre-compress assets.
+        Everything works normal as before.
+For modern single-page web applications pre-compressing js files will likely be a game changer on microcontrollers.

       ---